0x1001/isock/isock/README.txt

 iSocket example
 ---------------
-Example shows how to create actions that server should perform for clients.
-Then how to start server and finally how to run client.
+Code below shows usage example.
+You can learn here how to start server and client.
+Additionally it presents sample of action definitions that are used during client - server communication.

-Actions that are defined in example:
+Actions that are defined in this example:

-- Echo - Sends back client all data
+- Echo - Sends back all data to client.
-- Exec - Executes system call on server and transfers console output to client
+- Exec - Executes system call on server and transfers console output to client.
-- ExecHistory - Sends system call history to client
+- ExecHistory - Sends system call history to client.
-- Time - Sends server time to client
+- Time - Sends server time to client.
 ::
     import threading
     from isock import Server